infinitered/ProMotion-menu/README.md

     slide_menu.controller(:left).class.name
     # => NavigationScreen

-    # SlideMenuScreen is just an enhanced subclass of PKRevealController, so you can do all sorts of things with it
+    # SlideMenuScreen is just an enhanced subclass of MMDrawerController, so you can do all sorts of things with it
-    slide_menu.disablesFrontViewInteraction = true
+    slide_menu.statusBarViewBackgroundColor = UIColor.redColor
-    slide_menu.animationDuration = 0.5
+    slide_menu.openDrawerGestureModeMask = MMOpenDrawerGestureModePanningNavigationBar
-    ...
+    slide_menu.closeDrawerGestureModeMask = MMCloseDrawerGestureModePanningNavigationBar

   end